 A. Send Proposals to Schools

 Send proposals to schools in your area about your new stationery shop located next to them.
 In the letter state the benefits of them buying from you and that even if they want to buy straight from the market you can do this for them.
 Also, use your one-on-one power – meeting one of the teachers in schools and telling him or her to help you advertise your shop to their colleagues.

 B. Give Discounts on Goods

 People like freebies also teachers and pupils.
 Give discounts to everyone who steps into your shop for the first time and these customers will never forget you in a hurry.
 You can also give discounts if they buy up to a certain amount of goods.
-For instance, they buy up to stationeries worth N1,000 and above you give them a discount of 10%.
+For instance, if they buy up to stationery worth N1,000 and above you give them a discount of 10%.
 Note: Do your account very well and make sure you’re not losing on any end before doing this.

 C. Free Giveaway at Certain Hours

 I have seen many businesses do this and you can also apply it to your stationery business to attract more customers.
 This is when you choose a particular hour of the day to bless any customer that comes to buy from you.
-The gift doesn’t have to be big pr expensive what matters is the thought behind it.
+The gift doesn’t have to be big or expensive what matters is the thought behind it.

 D. Attend School Parties around You

 Another way you can advertise your stationery business in Nigeria is to sponsor school parties and competitions around you and attend them.
 You can make and give a stationery gift to the best graduating pupil/student of the school at the party.
 This will put you in the heart of parents and schools making them know you are not just after making money you are also after the education of students.

 The stationery business in Nigeria can be a profitable business for you if you follow all these tips I mentioned and you also make daily accounts, inventory, sales, expenses, and income.
-Finally, keep in mind that it is useless to attract more customers if you cannot keep the ones you already have so try as much as possible to see how you can satisfy the common needs of your customers.
+Finally, keep in mind that it is useless to attract more customers if you cannot keep the ones you already have.
+So try as much as possible to see how you can satisfy the common needs of your customers.